hyperledger-archives/fabric/docs/SandboxSetup.md

 The above commands build and run the CA server with the default setup in [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml).
 The default configuration includes multiple users already registered with the CA. These users are listed in the 'users' section of the configuration file.
 To register additional users with the CA for testing, modify the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml) to add more username and password pairs.
 When security is enabled, the CLI commands and REST payloads must be modified to include a username of a registered and logged in user, otherwise an error will result.
 A registered user may be logged in through the CLI or the REST API by following the instructions below.

-To log in a user through the CLI, issue the commands bellow, where <username> is one of the usernames listed in the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml).
+To log in a user through the CLI, issue the commands bellow, where 'username' is one of the usernames listed in the 'users' section of the [obcca.yaml](https://github.com/openblockchain/obc-peer/blob/master/obc-ca/obcca.yaml).

     cd $GOPATH/src/github.com/openblockchain/obc-peer
     ./obc-peer login <username>